-If you’re reading this article, chances are you use microphones regularly: on your cellphone, in your computer, etc. But if you want to learn how to optimize your use of more professional microphones for better audio, this is the article for you!
+If you’re reading this article, chances are you use microphones regularly: on your cellphone, on your computer, etc. But if you want to learn how to optimize your use of more professional microphones for better audio, this is the article for you!

 How to use a microphone: To use a microphone properly, we must power it correctly (if it’s active) and connect it to an input that will accept its audio signal (typically a mic preamp).
 Then, we should strive to position the mic in the best way to capture the intended sound source.

 This article will provide an in-depth guide to using microphones: from connecting the microphone; powering the microphone (if it’s active); positioning the microphone properly, and providing the mic signal with proper gain.

 How To Use A Microphone